The view of an artist serenely contemplating

 Member, Korean Fine Arts Association / Korea Fine Art Festival

-Steering Committee Member, Shinki-hoe Artist Group / Mujin-hoe Artist Group
+Steering Committee Member, Shinki-hoe Artist Group / Mujin-hoe Artist

 E-mail: arjinsun@hotmail.com